vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 - At least 8GB RAM.
 - At least 80GB free disk space on the datastore.
 The disk space for the appliance uses thin provisioning.

+For the latest information about the compatibility of all vSphere Integrated Containers versions with vCenter Server, see the [VMware Product Interoperability Matrices](https://partnerweb.vmware.com/comp_guide2/sim/interop_matrix.php#interop&149=&2=).

 ### vSphere Client Requirements <a id="client"></a>

 vSphere Integrated Containers provides a basic plug-in for the Flex-based vSphere Web Client and a more feature-complete plug-in for the HTML5 vSphere Client: